aakashs11/aakashs11/README.md

 ### 🧠 About Me

-I'm a pragmatic engineer with a background in metallurgy and a pivot into applied AI.
+I'm a pragmatic engineer with a background in metallurgy and a strong pivot into applied AI.
 My work revolves around making NLP systems more interactive, goal-driven, and useful in real-world learning and development contexts.
 I love designing LLM workflows, prompt strategies, RAG pipelines, and feedback tools that emulate human-like behavior.

 ---